dependabot/elixir-security-advisories/README.md

 Advisory metadata is stored in [YAML] format for [Sobelow], [Dependabot] and other automated tools to consume.

-**NOTE: This database is currently in beta, and as such the format is subject to change.
-If you have suggestions, please create an issue.**
+**NOTE: This database will be in beta until 1st May, 2018.
+If you have suggestions for format changes, please raise them in [this issue][format-issue].**

 [![Build Status](https://travis-ci.org/dependabot/elixir-security-advisories.svg?branch=master)](https://travis-ci.org/dependabot/elixir-security-advisories)